McDonald's Egg McMuffin recipe can easily be replicated in your own home, and can just as easily be used to make the Sausage McMuffin with Egg too!

 Can you do me a favor?
 If you enjoyed my post would you mind sharing it with your friends?
 You can see more of my recipes by liking me on Facebook and follow me on Pinterest too.
 Otherwise, stay up to date by getting each new post sent directly to your inbox by subscribing today.

 - 1 slice American cheese

 - 1 ice cube

-Lightly toast the English muffin till the interior is browning and then butter the inside of each slice.
+- Lightly toast the English muffin until the interior beings to turn golden brown and then butter the inside of each slice.

-While the English Muffin is toasting spray your egg ring with cooking spray and place it in a lightly buttered skillet on medium heat.
+- While the English muffin is toasting spray your egg ring with cooking spray and place it in a lightly buttered nonstick skillet on medium heat.

-Add egg to the egg ring and pop the yolk with a pointed utensil, sprinkle egg lightly with salt.
+- Add egg to the round egg ring and pop the yolk with a pointed utensil, then sprinkle the egg lightly with salt.

-Add 1 ice cube to the skillet and cover.
+- Add one ice cube to the hot pan and cover with a lid.
 The steam created allows the top of the egg to firm up while the bottom cooks.

-Add American cheese to the bottom slice of the English muffin.
+- Add a slice of American cheese to the bottom half of the English muffin.